Energy Resilience and Affordability Conference

 • Community Energy Activator, the Christchurch experience - insights and learnings

-Exploring the pilot programme designed to support community-led energy projects.
+Exploring the pilot programme designed to support community-led energy projects

 • Flexible energy solutions in rural areas

-• Panel discussion with the Community Energy Network
+• Community Energy Network

-Members of CEN share practical solutions and models being implemented in both urban and rural contexts.
+Members of CEN share practical solutions and models being implemented in both urban and rural contexts

 Lunch